marcushellberg/h3llberg-com/content/blog/blog/2019/05/henry-coe-pacheco-falls-loop/index.md

   <figcaption>Where'd the trail go?</figcaption>
 </figure>

 Once I got down to the bottom, I had less than a mile along a dirt road to get back to my car.
-The road crossed a creek several times, but the water was low enough already that skipping rocks was easy and I didn't need to get my shoes wet on the home stretch.
+The road crossed a creek several times, but the water was low enough already that skipping rocks was easy and I made it back to the car with dry shoes.

-It was only 9:30 in the morning when I got back to the car, which left me with a full day for other stuff at home.
+I got back to the car at 9:30AM, which left me with a full day for other stuff at home.
 All in all, this was a good trip.

 **Day 2 stats: 6.9 miles, 1,000 ft ascent.**